webtechnick/CakePHP-DatabaseLogger-Plugin/readme.markdown

 is just not convinient.
 Simple admin interface to view/delete logs included.

 ## Changelog
 * 1.4.1 Compatible with CakePHP 2.4.
 Field user_agent added.
+Fix CSV export.
 * 1.4.0 Compatible with CakePHP 2.4
 * 1.3.0 New configuration file to change default read, write datasources.
 * 1.2.0 Now using FULLTEXT search on messages, better indexes.
 Update your schema.